What if women ruled the world?

-The next moment arrived when Rosie the Riveter led a generation of women into factories, assembling the heavy metals that helped win World War II.
-Then came the dishwasher, the microwave, and factories that made frozen dinners instead of bombs … no more hours spent whipping up dinner from scratch.
+The next moment arrived when Rosie the Riveter led a generation of women into factories, assembling the heavy metals of World War II.
+Then came the dishwasher, the microwave, and factories that started making frozen dinners instead of bombs … no more hours spent whipping up dinner from scratch.

 Suddenly, there was all this extra time.
 While some women spent it shopping and watching the flurry of soap operas saturating the airwaves, others became hyper-educated.
 With the dawn of the Web, this accelerated rate of learning went worldwide, and suddenly women were sometimes as smart as men, but usually smarter.

-Caught in the middle of the paradigm shift is Phoenix Flynn, representing the average downcast man, shamed for his gender’s history of oppression, while at the same time treated as an object of desire by women.
+Caught in the middle of the paradigm shift is Phoenix Flynn, representing the average downcast man, shamed for his gender’s history of oppression yet treated as an object of desire by women.
 The tables have turned…

-In a gripping tale where mystics and machines mingle, Phoenix learns the secrets behind the rise of Emperia, how she controls the masses through techno-wonders, including rings and watches worn by millions.
+In a gripping tale where mystics and machines mingle, Phoenix learns the secrets behind the rise of Emperia.
 But when he gets closer to her than he ever imagined, will he fall under the magnetic leader’s spell?
 Or can he free his mind to free America?